bitfwdcommunity/Gitgrant-bitfwd-community/StudyDefi.md

 This part is about people and how they interact with your project.
 Anyone the project touches is a stakeholder.
 Although you will know best who your stakeholders really are, but the reader does not, so say a few words about:

     Your team
-Kendrick Tan, Software Engineer; Adrian Li, Biz Dev
+Kendrick Tan, Software Engineer; Adrian Li, Software Engineer

     Your community
 DApp developers (DeFi specific)